 In 2023, the operating results of all our business units showed a satisfactory growth compared to the previous year, most notably the good results achieved by UNACEM Perú.
-Despite the fact that our subsidiary's total dispatch was 5.8 million tons of cement, i.e., 12.5% lower than in 2022, this was partially offset by higher prices and adequate cost management.
+And it's because, even though the total dispatch from our subsidiary was 5.8 million tons of cement, which is 12.5% lower than in 2022, this was partially offset by higher prices and adequate cost management.
 As a result, sales levels and EBITDA were only slightly lower than in 2022, which was a record-breaking year for our business unit.